Clubs-At-Manoa/clubs-at-manoa.github.io/index.md

 * Create a mockup of page to browse clubs by interest area(s)

 Milestone 1 was managed using [Clubs At Manoa GitHub Project Board M1](https://github.com/orgs/Clubs-At-Manoa/projects/2/views/1)

+### Mockups

+### Milestone 2: Functional development

+Our TODOs include:
+* Significantly improve the functionality and quality of your application beyond M1.
+* Significantly improve your software engineering process beyond M1.
+* Four pages in addition to the Landing page should be available in the deployment.
+* At least one page in the deployment should read data from the database (i.e. from MiniMongo).
+* At least one page in the deployment should write data to the database (i.e. using a form).

+Milestone 2 was managed using [Clubs At Manoa GitHub Project Board M2](https://github.com/orgs/Clubs-At-Manoa/projects/3/views/1)

 ![](images/M1 project.png)